EqualExperts/slack-gardener/README.md

 ### Configure the build scripts

-1. In the root of this repo, duplicate `build.example.gradle` and rename it to `build.gradle`
+1. Edit `app/build.gradle.kts`
-2. Edit `build.gradle`
+2. Replace all occurrences of `INSERT_BUCKET_ARTEFACT_NAME` with the value used in the steps above
-   * Replace all occurrences of `INSERT_BUCKET_ARTEFACT_NAME` with the value used in the steps above
+3. Replace all occurrences of `INSERT_LAMBDA_NAME` with the value used in the steps above

 ### Install dependencies